tmakatos/qemu/docs/devel/vfio-user.rst

 | <message data> | 16     | variable    |
 +----------------+--------+-------------+

 * *Message ID* identifies the message, and is echoed in the command's reply message.
+Message IDs belong entirely to the sender, can be re-used (even concurrently) and the receiver must not make any assumptions about their uniqueness.
 * *Command* specifies the command to be executed, listed in Commands_.
 * *Message size* contains the size of the entire message, including the header.
 * *Flags* contains attributes of the message: